MyFitnessPal - Nutrition Facts For Foods

 Question with 1 note

-jennynot asked: Hi, I'm just starting this diet too (day 3 currently) :) I have a tumblr blog aswell, I hadn't see yours before i made it!
+jennynot said: Hi, I'm just starting this diet too (day 3 currently) :) I have a tumblr blog aswell, I hadn't see yours before i made it!
 Since this is your second time though I was wondering whether you had any tips or pitfalls/experience that might help me?
 Good luck with your diet :)

 I already failed out.
 I have a lot of stuff going on right now and keto is just too much for me to handle right now.
 Cooking is a nightmare right now, once we move and I have my own kitchen again, I’ll be back on board.

 I do have a few words of advice though, and I do very strongly support this diet as a lifestyle change.

 First and foremost - give it at least a month with no cheating, no replacing sweets at all.
 Give yourself that time to try adjust and to really feel what your body is like without sugar.
 I really really believe that sugar is killing us all.
 Once the month is over, you should be well adapted and your cravings should be pretty much gone.
 Then if you want, you can start experimenting with things like keto cheesecake etc. I personally don’t lose when I eat wheat, so even if the carb count works for me, I don’t eat wheat when I’m trying to lose and I really don’t feel that people should be eating wheat anyway, but that’s another story.

 Another thing I would suggest is to exercise - and don’t kill yourself jogging or doing an elliptical Do strength training - higher resistance, fewer reps.
 Do planks, get some resistance bands or a little weight set.
 Look into body weight exercises etc. Muscle burns calories and you will be more successful (and look better naked) if you lift/weight train as opposed to only doing cardio.
 Cardio is great for your cardiovascular system, but strength training will better help you lose weight.